Our Verdict

 Common questions about this comparison

-Meowant offers a larger 8.0-liter waste drawer, providing more time between clean-outs and ideal for multiple cats.
-Vivirata has a 5.5-liter capacity, requiring more frequent emptying.
+The Meowant offers a larger 8.0-liter waste drawer, ideal for multiple cats or extended periods between emptying.
+The Vivirata has a 5.5-liter capacity, suitable for single-cat homes or more frequent disposal.

 Explore Other Categories